-The Telstra Issuing CA shall retain its audit logs for at least one year (prior to being archived) and will retain audit logs in a manner described in Archives Act 1983 (Commonwealth).
+The Telstra purple managed issuing CA CBNSTL5GFCA01 shall retain its audit logs for at least one year (prior to being archived) and will retain audit logs in a manner described in Archives Act 1983 (Commonwealth).

 7.4.4.
 Protection of audit log